 Room pressurization with positive clean air keeps conductive dust and other harmful contaminants out!
 SMAC does this by forcing enough clean air into the room that it is impossible for dust to enter.
 You can tell when a room has positive pressure if you open a door and can feel air coming out.

 Room Pressurization Applications

-EAF/LMF Transformer Vaults
+EAF/LMF Transformer Vaults (see below)

 Electrical Equipment Rooms